 Supporting Mental Health in Science

-Whatever the learning intention, it is important that children understand they can always improve their skills and abilities, particularly in Science.
+Whatever the learning intention, it is important that children understand they can always improve and develop their skills and abilities, particularly in Science.
 Science can often be about trial and error, or involve repeating investigations and comparing results.
 We all make mistakes – this is how we learn.
 This is often referred to as a ‘growth mind set’; we discuss how we all have the ability to change the way we think and do things.
 So, whether a child is learning how friction works or is setting up their own electrical circuit, our teachers talk to children about their learning in a positive manner which influences the children’s work and their own beliefs and attitudes towards Science.

 Return to Curriculum Areas